 I was inspired to make this diagnosis after listening to the Southern California Edison (SCE) press event recorded on October 4, 2012.
 The subject of the press event was to explain the company’s response to a Confirmatory Action Letter from the Nuclear Regulatory Commission regarding a steam generator tube leak experienced on January 31, 2012.
 Both of the 1100 MWe uranium fueled generators on the San Onofre site have been shutdown ever since that date.

 I think it is worth reminding readers that the most exposed person might have received a maximum radiation dose equal to 5.2E-5 millirem (0.000000052 rem) as a result of the leak.
-During the phone call, I head one of the SCE representatives state that the leak rate into the steam generator from the leaking tube did not exceed regulatory limits for continued operation; it was simply high enough to cause the operators to recognize an abnormal condition and decide to shut down the plant.
+During the phone call, I heard one of the SCE representatives state that the leak rate into the steam generator from the leaking tube did not exceed regulatory limits for continued operation; it was simply high enough to cause the operators to recognize an abnormal condition and decide to shut down the plant.

 It is also worth reminding people that the primary coolant in a normally operating light water reactor contains such small amounts of radioactive material that about 1/3 of the light water reactors in the world are boiling water reactors that do not even have steam generators to isolate the primary from the secondary coolant – they use their primary coolant directly in steam turbines.
 As long as you wait a minute after removing water from a neutron flux, it is quite benign.
 A frequently retold story in the nuclear world is that Admiral Rickover once offered to drink a glass of coolant during testimony to Congress.
 (Apparently a more complete truth was that the glass was actually Controlled Pure Water (CPW), which is primary coolant that has been through a filter.)